phoenixbyrd/Termux_XFCE/README.md

 # Backup & Restore

-This script will back up and restore the installed Vivaldi and WebCord .config directories.
+This script will back up and restore the installed FreeTube, Vivaldi, and WebCord .config directories.

 &nbsp;